VGPATEL256/RPharma2019/README.md

 building inital hands on experience.
 The schedule is as follows:

 *(Please note the html preview currently seem not be functioning.
-All slides are available under ‘Talks’ in your RStudio session.
+All slides are available under ‘Talks’ in your RStudio session `Files` pane.
 Left-click on the .html file and choose ‘View in Web Browser’)*

   - (08.40 - 08.55) [Brief talk: Introduction to Artificial Neural
     Networks](http://htmlpreview.github.io/?https://github.com/leonjessen/RPharma2019/blob/master/Talks/01_introduction_to_artificial_neural_networks.html)